| Case

 and his design team attended a number of seminars and training sessions

+in the UK and North America.
 According to Mark Neal, the courses in the USA were ahead of the

 game as far as Europe was concerned.
 “Even today many people